 - What is the actual power situation of the state?

-- What is the actual connected load amongst various consumer categories?
+- What is the actual connected load among various consumers?

-- What is the consumer category wise revenue contribution?
+- What is consumer category wise revenue contribution?

-- Addition of record generation capacity: A move to create “one market in power”
+- Thrust given to add power generation capacity (Renewable and Thermal): A move to create “one market in power“

 - Long overdue reforms of Discoms taking shape